-- Stay connected: Sign up for any of the SPARK newsletters including the real-time Eye on Washington regulatory and compliance alert. - Be on the lookout for the next ADP-hosted virtual discussion - Find more information on how ADP can help navigate the next stages and your return to work - Stay informed about the latest COVID-19 updates and vaccine mandate updates - Reach out to your local ADP representative, or go to adp.com/enterpriseforward for more information
+- Stay connected: Sign up for the SPARK newsletter. - For real-time regulatory and legislative compliance alerts, please subscribe to Eye on Washington. - Be on the lookout for the next ADP-hosted virtual discussion. - Find more information on how ADP can help navigate the next stages and your return to work. - Stay informed about the latest COVID-19 updates. - Reach out to your local ADP Representative for more information.